 It crossed the room in but a few steps, reaching out for her.
 The entity’s form roiled and shook, its baleful eyes the only thing that seemed fully there.
 Alaris could feel its hunger, and knew she was about to die.

 Somehow, her hand found the talisman around her neck.
 Kara’s talisman.
 The girls had each been given one by their father to wear always, never to be removed.
 Alaris had lost hers earlier that day, and her sister had given hers up.
-It had always seemed little more than a trinket, a dour piece of metal fashioned into some arcane symbol.
+It had always seemed little more than a trinket—a dour piece of metal fashioned into some arcane symbol.
 Now it thrummed with power in her grasp.
 With a scream, Alaris held it forward.
-The dark shape scattered like a fog bank before a strong wind.
+Before its next step could land, the dark shape dispersed like a fog bank before a strong wind.
 Overcome by the experience, Alaris fell into a deep sleep.
 When she finally awoke three days later, she was sent to her grandmother for protection.

 Why I Like This Backstory.
 This short piece hits everything it needs to.
 It has a theme for the character—she’s a warlock who is antagonistic with her patron (or, perhaps, the enemies of her patron who hunt her because of her connection to the entity).
-It has the basis for a major point of her personality—she feels responsible for the death of her sister because she accepted her talisman and her grandmother who helped her escape at the cost of her own life; Alaris probably won’t willingly allow someone she cares about to make a sacrifice for her.
-It has conflict—the agents of whatever temple attacked her home may still be seeking her out, as well as any other members of her family who are at large.
+It has the basis for a major point of her personality—she feels responsible for the death of her sister because she accepted her talisman, and for the death of her grandmother who helped her escape at the cost of her own life; Alaris probably won’t willingly allow someone she cares about to make a sacrifice for her.
+The backstory also has conflict—the agents of whatever temple attacked her home may still be seeking her out, as well as any other members of her family who are at large.
 And it has her motivation—grow more powerful in preparation of a reckoning with her family’s killers.

 These are all great seeds for a DM to use to build a story.
 A short series of adventures could even bring all of these disparate plot lines together.
 There is also considerable room for character development as Alaris faces down her demons—figurative and literal—and bonds with her companions who help her see it through.